VincentDirac/thtk-Unpack_All_in_One/thtk/README.thecl.txt

        -s      The  -s  option enables simple creation mode, which doesn't add any instructions automatically.

-       -x      The -x option outputs address information when dumping instruc‐ tions.
+       -x      The -x option outputs address information when dumping instruc窶 tions.
 Shows both the file offset and the offset  relative  to the start of the sub.